-When the status code of the reassociation is not Successful, the AP shall indicate a specific reason for the failure to reassociate in the status code of the Reassociation Response frame as defined in Table 8-35 (Status codes) in 8.4.1.9 (Status Code field).
-The state for the STA shall be left unchanged on the AP the Reassociation Request frame was sent to.
+When the ResultCode of the reassociation is not SUCCESS, if Management Frame Protection is in use the state for the STA shall be left unchanged on the AP the Reassociation Request frame was sent to, When the ResultCode is not SUCCESS and Management Frame Protection is not in use and the association is not part of a fast BSS transition, the state for the STA is set to State 3 if it was in State 4.

-If the state of the STA is set to State 3, upon a successful completion of a 4-way handshake, the state for the STA shall be set to State 4.
+If RSNA establishment is required and FT is not in use, the SME shall attempt a 4-way handshake. , Upon a successful completion of a 4-way handshake,the SME shall enable protection by invoking MLME-SETPROTECTION.request(Rx_Tx).
+Upon receipt of the MLME-SETPROTECTION.request, the MLME shall set the state for the STA to State 4.

-When the STA enters State 4, if policy within the SME requires secure communication the SME shall enable protection by invoking MLME-SETPROTECTION.request(Rx_Tx).

 The SME shall inform the DS of any changes in the association state.

-n case of a failed SA Query procedure, if the AP receives a Reassociation frame from the STA with which it has an existing SA, then the AP shall send a protected Disassociate frame to this STA prior to terminating the old SA, with Reason Code “Previous Authentication no longer valid”
+n case of a failed SA Query procedure, if the SME receives an MLME-REASSOCIATE.request from a STA with which it has an existing SA, then the SME shall send a MLME-DISASSOCIATE.request primitive to this STA prior to terminating the old SA, with Reason Code “Previous Authentication no longer valid”

+NOTE—this MLME-DISASSOCIATE.request generates a protected Disassociation frame addressed to this STA

 Non-AP STA disassociation initiation procedures

-The SME shall delete any PTKSA and temporal keys held for communication with the AP by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) and by invoking MLME-SETPROTECTION.request(None) before invoking the MLME-DISASSOCIATE.request primitive.
+The SME shall issue an MLME-DISASSOCIATE.request primitivethat includes an appropriate Reason Code as defined in Table 8-34 (Reason codes) of 8.4.1.7 (Reason Code field).

-Upon receipt of an MLME-DISASSOCIATE.request primitive, a non-AP STA shall disassociate from an AP using the following procedure:
+Upon receipt of an MLME-DISASSOCIATE.request primitive, a non-AP STA’s MLME shall disassociate from an AP using the following procedure:

 If the state for the AP is State 3 or State 4, the MLME shall transmit a Disassociation frame to the AP.

-The MLME shall include in the Disassociation frame the appropriate reason code for the AP disassociation as defined in Table 8-34 (Reason codes) of 8.4.1.7 (Reason Code field).

 The state for the AP shall be set to State 2 if it was not State 1.